 So, I ordered all converters, LNB, power amplifier from DXPatrol (CT1FFU company) and starting prepare antenna.
 Than I’ve got all equipment from Tony, I installed all into a water proof boxes and mounted themes close to the dish.
 Below is a gallery, where shown temporary and final setup.
 As a main transceiver, I used my old, but trusty FT-847.

-On the March, 2020 I made my first QSO via QO-100.
+On the March, 2020 I made my first QSOs via QO-100.
 It was great to get a pile-up!
+36 QSO from the first CQ!